 Follow the same road to pass West Hall on your left.
 It teases you with glimmers through trees and over ancient stone walls, but as a private residence, this is all you are allowed to see.
 The house is rich with history.
 Having once been in the Ellis family for over 500 years little has been changed by time.
 The ‘E’ for Ellis visible in the iron gate posts.
 The oldest part of the house has been dated to 1205, not far off 1000 years old!
 It also contains original 15th century glass work.
 The house has been restored and there are modern additions to the floorplan, however, the plan and development of the house is similar to that at Folke Manor House.

 On meeting a gate on your right, walk on through it and onto a chalked farm track.
 Divert slightly left to aim for the left hand side of the barns ahead.
 Exit though a farm gate and onto the A3030.
-Take care here as there is no pavement, but shortly arrives back at The Elms.
+Take care here as there is no pavement, but shortly the route arrives back at The Elms.
 However, as you pass, do not forget to visit the Dorset Forge and Fabrication.
 This is an outstanding showroom, open for visitors with items that have been crafted from scraps of metal, available to purchase as well as current commissions.
 The studio has produced some impressive pieces including the ‘The Haunting’.
 Towering at just under 6 metres, the WW1 Solider was, not only on display at the Great Dorset Steam Fair, but was also sent to Ireland, before settling with its private owner.
 More recently they have just produced the Incredible Hulk fighting with the Coronavirus!

 The Elms carpark, and your vehicle, is just the other side of the pub.